 --Example 04 Change Attributes as Elements SELECT store.stor_id AS store_id, store.stor_name, store.city, sale.ord_num, sale.qty FROM Stores store Inner Join Sales sale ON store.stor_id = sale.stor_id FOR XML RAW('Order'), ROOT('ORDERS'), ELEMENTS;

 By default, the FOR XML construct will display the columns as attributes.
 In the above code example, we used the “ELEMENTS” keyword to display the columns as elements.
 The XML result in Figure 5 shows how the attributes are displayed as elements:

 Let us look at the previous XML output in Figure 5 once again.
 The elements store_id, stor_name, and city are displayed twice as there are two sales on the store 6380 with two different order numbers.
 We can avoid this repetition by using FOR XML AUTO instead of the FOR XML RAW.
 Example 5 shows this:

 --Example 05 Maintain Hierarchy SELECT store.stor_id AS store_id, store.stor_name, store.city, sale.ord_num, sale.qty FROM Stores store Inner Join Sales sale ON store.stor_id = sale.stor_id FOR XML AUTO, ROOT('ORDERS'), ELEMENTS;

-The output of the resulting XML is shown in the below depiction:
+The output of the resulting XML is shown in Figure 6:

-There are two information we should notice.
-One is the column order in the Select Clause of the query and the other one is the XML AUTO in place of the XML Raw.
-Since the Store Columns are arranged before the Sales column, in the resulting XML the Sale elements are treated as a child.
-Also note that there is only one Store element for these two Sales (Marked as yellow).
+There are two pieces of information we should notice.
+One is the column order in the select clause of the query and the other one is the FOR XML AUTO in place of the FOR XML RAW.
+Since the Store columns are arranged before the Sales column, in the resulting XML the Sale elements are treated as a child.
+Note that there is only one Store element for these two Sales (marked yellow).